A Double-Degree Profile

-In as few as five years, double-degree students may complete work for the Bachelor of Music degree from the Conservatory of Music and the Bachelor of Arts degree from the College of Arts and Sciences.
+In five years or fewer, double-degree students complete work for the Bachelor of Music degree from the Conservatory of Music and the Bachelor of Arts degree from the College of Arts and Sciences.

-Prospective double-degree candidates apply for admission to the college and conservatory separately.
+Candidates wishing to pursue the double-degree option must apply for admission to both the college and conservatory separately.